ncatlab/nlab-content/pages/485.md

 The term **exact category** has several different meanings.
-This page is about exact categories in the sense of Barr, also called "Barr-exact categories" or "effective regular categories."
+This page is about exact categories in the sense of Barr, also called "[[Barr-exact category|Barr-exact categories]]" or "effective regular categories."
 This is distinct from the notion of [[Quillen exact category]].

 ## Definition ##